 Fair.
 The book has obvious wear, but its integrity is intact.
 A readable copy only.
 Used books should not be expected to come with working access codes or bundled media.
 Please ask to verify before purchase.

-Add this copy of The Inheritance of Rome: Illuminating the Dark Ages, to cart. $15.00, fair condition, Sold by HPB-Red rated 5.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 2009 by Viking Adult.
+Add this copy of The Inheritance of Rome: Illuminating the Dark Ages, to cart. $15.80, good condition, Sold by Goodwill of Greater Milwaukee rated 5.0 out of 5 stars, ships from Milwaukee, WI, UNITED STATES, published 2009 by Viking Adult.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.